 Sorry About The Kid is only four episodes long, but it doesn’t need very much to make a lacerating impression.
 We follow the Canadian producer Alex McKinnon as he works to unearth and remember as much as he can about a defining childhood trauma.
 In 1990, when McKinnon was 10, his older brother was killed by a speeding police cruiser.
 It was a random, utterly senseless tragedy, one that ripped through Montreal’s relatively small Anglophone community at the time and rippled out through the years.
 In addition to playing out as an extended essay on grief, what’s particularly interesting about this project is its nature as something of an investigative memoir; I say this because the approach reminds me, however faintly, of David Carr’s Night of the Gun (though very different in substance, obviously).
 McKinnon made this series with Mira Burt-Wintonick, whose past credits include Pen Pals, Love Me, and WireTap and who is definitely a producer to watch.

-Chameleon: Wild Boys (Campside Media)
+Chameleon: Wild Boys (Campside Media and Sony Music Entertainment)